 diversity and inclusion

-Diversity and inclusion are cornerstones of our values, which we call The Chevron Way.
+Diversity and inclusion are cornerstones of our corporate values, which we call The Chevron Way.
 As core values, diversity and inclusion are critical to developing the talented, high-performing workforce needed for ongoing business success.
 The Chevron Way’s focus on people has helped establish a culture that attracts, develops and retains more diverse talent.
 The Chevron Way states: “We learn from and respect the cultures in which we operate.
 We have an inclusive work environment that values the uniqueness and diversity of individual talents, experiences and ideas.”

-Our diversity and inclusion initiatives have earned recognition from several prominent and leading diversity organizations and publications.
+Our diversity and inclusion initiatives have earned recognition from several leading diversity organizations and publications.

 Chevron was honored to receive the prestigious 2015 Catalyst Award, the premier honor for companies committed to expanding opportunities for women.